 - Temporary Admission: Goods that will be incorporated into a final product for export.
 The same procedure used for temporary imports applies for re-export.

 - Drawback: Duties are paid simultaneously with a presentation of a list of products to be re-exported in the future.
-Later, a rebate is given upon customs clearance out of Spain.
+A rebate is given upon customs clearance out of Spain.

 Companies are advised to use this carnet procedure to temporarily bring goods into Spain for demonstration purposes without paying duties or posting bond.
 The carnet must be presented to the customs authorities whenever entering or leaving the country.
 Consumable items and give-away samples are not included under carnet procedures.